Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansAgricultureIndustry & Commerce.
 A significant historical year for this entry is 1806.

 Location.
 31° 18.278′ N, 81° 27.256′ W. Marker is in Brunswick, Georgia, in Glynn County.
-Marker can be reached from Ocean Highway (U.S. 17) east of Grants Ferry Road (Georgia Route 99), on the left when traveling south.
+It can be reached from Ocean Highway (U.S. 17) east of Grants Ferry Road (Georgia Route 99), on the left when traveling south.
 Located on the grounds of the Hofwyl-Broadfield Plantation State Historic Site.
 Touch for map.
 Marker is at or near this postal address: 5556 US-17, Brunswick GA 31525, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Hofwyl Plantation (within shouting distance of this marker); House Servants Quarters (within shouting distance of this marker); Hofwyl Dairy (within shouting distance of this marker); Twentieth-Century Changes (within shouting distance of this marker); The Legacy of the Land and the Stewards of Hofwyl-Broadfield (within shouting distance of this marker); Enslavement, Resistance, Creativity, and Resilience (about 300 feet away, measured in a direct line); If Trees Could Speak… (about 800 feet away); Hofwyl-Broadfield Plantation State Historic Site (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Hofwyl Plantation (within shouting distance of this marker); House Servants Quarters (within shouting distance of this marker); Hofwyl Dairy (within shouting distance of this marker); Twentieth-Century Changes (within shouting distance of this marker); The Legacy of the Land and the Stewards of Hofwyl-Broadfield (within shouting distance of this marker); Enslavement, Resistance, Creativity, and Resilience (about 300 feet away, measured in a direct line); If Trees Could Speak… (about 800 feet away); Hofwyl-Broadfield Plantation State Historic Site (approx. 0.3 miles away).
 Touch for a list and map of all markers in Brunswick.

 Also see . . .
 Friends of Hofwyl-Broadfield Plantation